lexeree/auroralert/README.md

 The auroralert was originally implemented as a simple python script.
 The program is designed to provide desktop notifications at regular intervals and instigate an audible notification when the actual current Kp estimated by NOAA is above a certain threshold.

-You can navigate download the python script and run:
+You can download the python script and run:

 `python main.py -t <query interval> -k <minimum Kp for sound>`